 - The rule of thumb when visiting the Louvre is not to attempt seeing it all at once.
 It’s not humanly possible in fact because this place is just so immense.
 No matter how tempting it is to cover a lot, after a few hours you’ll start losing your mind and become apathetic to the wonderful works of art (not to mention you’ll be walking quite a few kilometers inside the museum).
 It’s best to focus on one wing per visit and if you have the time, make multiple trips.

-- There is always a massive queue outside the famous glass pyramid and down below in the Carrousel du Louvre entrance (the underground shopping centre).
+- There is always a massive queue outside the famous glass pyramid and down below in the Carrousel du Louvre entrance (the underground shopping center).
 This is especially true on weekends, rainy days and free entrance days.
-I highly recommend buying your ticket in advance online to shorten your wait in line.
-You might pay a Euro or two more, but you’ll make it inside with a lot less hassle!
-Alternatively, you can buy your Louvre ticket here and have it sent to you via email.
+I highly recommend to buy your ticket in advance online in order to skip the wait in line.

 - The Louvre is one of the top sites in Paris and in a city that gets millions of visitors per year, you can imagine it gets quite busy.
 Evening visits tend to be a lot more manageable.
 You’ll have less time inside, but you might find yourself all alone in a room filled with wonderful paintings.